Metamucil on Keto: Identifying the Best Fiber Options for Ketogenic Dieters

 Although the original version of Metamucil has actual sugar, that sugar content brings the carb content in every serving up to 7g net carbs, and since Metamucil recommends 3 servings/day, this alone would put someone at their daily carb limit.

-Even though this supplement is good for weight loss diets, daily fiber, and laxative benefits, when it comes to Metamucil, keto isn’t a good fit.
+While this supplement is beneficial for weight loss diets, daily fiber intake, and as a laxative, when it comes to Metamucil, keto isn’t a good fit.
 Most Metamucil products are advised against for those on keto due to the maltodextrin and aspartame they’ve included.

 However, the Metamucil capsules discussed below are keto so scroll down to see how many carbs are in them, and how many you should consume per day.